satyam-1/form_17bcs3656/README.md

 ## Verify Meraki account is created
-- Meraki Dashboard --> Organization --> Administrators
+- Meraki Dashboard   > Organization   > Administrators

 ## SUCCESS!

-You have now used the Meraki APIs to dynamically create Meraki administrator accounts.
-With Google Apps, you do not even need to host a server to run the application.
-Cool!
+With Google Apps, you do not even need to host a server to run the application\.